adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 ### Testing by walking the graph

-Walking the graph refers to moving from state to state via events.
-We want to make sure the component being tested behaves the same way
+Walking the graph is the process of moving from vertex to vertex via an edge, or from state to state via events.
+We want to validate that the component being tested has correctly implemented the behaviour we have defined in our state chart.

+### How to walk

 This is where [Testing library](https://testing-library.com) as it gives us a wa